-Parents believe they are involved in helping to establish school improvement priorities.
-They have been consulted regarding the change in uniform and the policy on late arrivals.
-Recently, they have had limited involvement in school life.
-However, prior to the pandemic, parents helped to organize celebrations and events, such as the 'Culture Day,' and were welcomed into the school.
-During the times of remote learning, parents supported their children's education.
-The school communicates with parents in a variety of ways.
-This may be via social media sites, such as WhatsApp, email, telephone, the newsletter or by letter.
-Parents are very happy about the frequency of the communication they receive and consider themselves to be wellinformed about what is happening within the school.
-Parents are appreciative of the time teachers make available to discuss concerns parents may have about their child.
-Parents are provided with details of their child's progress and next steps.
-Teachers provide parents with an action plan as to how the students next steps are to be addressed in lessons.
-However, a number of parents would like more information about how they, as parents, can support their child at home.
-Parents receive a report card each term, with their child's marks, together with information about personal and social development.
-Parents are very happy with the information because it is personalized for their child.
-Those parents who have children in the junior and senior high phases of the school are pleased with the comprehensive advice they receive concerning academic choices and the impact of these choices on future career paths.
-Before the pandemic, parents worked with their children to raise funds and make donations to Red Crescent.
-Students participated voluntary community events, such
+6.3 Partnerships with parents

+Internal Evaluations Elements External Evaluations

+6.3.1 Parents believe they are involved helping to establish school

+Parental involvement improvement priorities.
+They have

+6.3.2 been consulted regarding the change in uniform and the policy

+Communication late arrivals.
+Recently, they have had limited involvement in schoo

+6.3.3 life.
+However, prior to the pande parents helped to organize

+Reporting to parents celebrations and events, such a the 'Culture Day,' and were

+6.3.4 welcomed into the school.
+Durin the times of remote learning,

+Community partnerships parents supported their children education.
+The school

+communicates with parents in a

+variety of ways.
+This may be via social media sites, such as

+WhatsApp, email, telephone, the

+newsletter or by letter.
+Parents of very happy about the frequency

+the communication they receive

+and consider themselves to be w

+informed about what is happenin within the school.
+Parents are

+appreciative of the time teacher

+make available to discuss conce

+parents may have about their ch

+Parents are provided with details their child's progress and next st

+Teachers provide parents with a

+action plan as to how the studer

+next steps are to be addressed i

+lessons.
+However, a number of

+parents would like more informa about how they, as parents, can

+support their child at home.
+Pare

+receive a report card each term

+with their child's marks, together

+with information about personal

+social development.
+Parents are very happy with the information

+because it is personalized for the

+child.
+Those parents who have

+children in the junior and senior l

+phases of the school are pleased

+with the comprehensive advice receive concerning academic

+choices and the impact of these

+choices on future career paths.

+Before the pandemic, parents

+worked with their children to rais

+funds and make donations to Re Crescent.
+Students participated

+voluntary community events, su